Umekita Park (tentative name)

 Comment

-“The large canopy of approximately 120 meters in length from north to south will be gently undulating to be in concert with the landscape of the urban park.
+“The large canopy of approximately 120 meters in length from north to south will be gently undulating to be in concert with the landscape of the Umekita Park.
 Arranging the semi-outdoor Large-Canopy Event Space, Information Center and Cafe & Restaurant Building each under the one roof connects the inside and outside naturally to become a place that is open to the park and region.”

 Tadao Ando (Next Innovation Museum [tentative name]: Design supervision)